ARMmbed/mbed-os-5-docs/docs/tools/CLI/build_profiles.md

 ### Release

-- Smallest codesize and still fast.
+- Smallest code size and still fast.
 - Minimal error information.
 - Chip goes to sleep when going idle:
    - Debugger is likely to drop connection.
    - Breaks the local file system on the [Mbed interface](../introduction/index.html) on some boards.

 ### User-defined

-As mentioned above `build profile` defines the set of flags that is guaranteed to be passed to the underlying compiler suite.
+As mentioned above, the `build profile` defines the set of flags that is guaranteed to be passed to the underlying compiler suite.

 These flags are stored in a JSON file that may be merged with other JSON files of the same structure.

-#### JSON `build profile` format
+#### JSON build profile format

 The JSON object that represents a toolchain configuration is a dictionary mapping from toolchains, such as `GCC_ARM`, to their flags, such as `-O3`.